Know Your Union Lingo

 Rank & File

-The rank & file of a union refers to the workers in our union.
-The rank and file is where strength of the labor movement lies.
-This rank and file are what makes our companies successful and when the rank and file are organized, they can be successful along with the company.
+The rank and file of a union refers to the members of our union.
+The rank and file are where the strength of the labor movement lies and are who makes our companies successful.
+When the rank and file are organized, they can be successful along with the company.

 Ratification